dcbaker/cython/docs/src/userguide/debugging.rst

     make
     sudo make install

-The debugger will need debug information that the Cython compiler can export.
+The debugger will need debug information that the Cython0 compiler can export.
 This can be achieved from within the setup script by passing ``gdb_debug=True`` to ``cythonize()``::